johnspray74/ContinuationMonad/README.md

 # About the project

-Demo code of a continuation monad and equivalent ALA functionality.
+Demo code of a continuation monad and equivalent ALA functionality in C#.
 Code used for online book at abstractionlayeredarchitecture.com

 The purpose of this project is example code to compare monads and ALA ([Abstraction Layered Architecture](AbstractionLayeredArchitecture.md)).

 It's not intended as a useful implementation of a Continuation monad.
-It's to show how monads work to compose function with actual code, so that this can be compared with how ALA composes things and hows its code works.
+It's to show how monads work with actual code, and how they compose function, so that this can be compared with how ALA code works and how composes.

 This is all to show that ALA is both more flexible/powerful and simpler than using monads.

 This example is one of a set of examples implementing different types of monads.